open-neuromorphic/open-neuromorphic.github.io/content/post/file-reading-benchmarking/index.md

  | Timestamp |   baseX + 11  |  y address  |   polarity   |
   --------------------------------------------------------
 ```
-Since we are dealing with a 12 bit buffer, the code is actually the following:
+Since we are dealing with a 12 bit buffer, the pseudo-code is actually the following:

 ```cpp
 for (int i=0; i<12; i++) {